Megatron-XCoder/Artisan-Marketplace/README.md

 - **Product Management**: Sellers can add new products, update existing ones, and remove products from their inventory.
 - **Order Management**: Sellers can view and fulfill orders placed by customers.
 - **Earnings Tracking**: Sellers can track their earnings and view transaction histories.
-- **Communication**: Sellers can communicate with customers regarding orders and product inquiries.
+- **Communication**: Sellers can communicate with custArtisan MarketPlaceomers regarding orders and product inquiries.

 ### For Administrators